Halstead Hill Farm

 disability access

-The tours include at least a mile of walking on uneven, sloping, potentially muddy ground.
+The tour includes at least a mile of walking on uneven, sloping, potentially muddy ground.
 Please bring suitable footwear and clothing.
-Unfortunately unsuitable for people with mobility difficulties, including wheelchair users
+Unfortunately unsuitable for people with mobility difficulties, including wheelchair users.

 more information?